 But AI creates risks as well.
 While businesses certainly can’t afford to ignore AI, embracing it raises concerns including:

-Missing out on employee innovations: If employees have concerns about using AI tools, they may hide that use from their company, preventing the business from capitalizing on improvements (as well as creating unrecognized risks).
+If employees have concerns about using AI tools, they may hide that use from their company, preventing the business from capitalizing on improvements (as well as creating unrecognized risks).

 Similarly, while employees understand that they need to be aware of how AI could impact their roles, embracing it improperly creates risks.
 A professor at the University of Pennsylvania’s Wharton School recently wrote that many employees are hiding their use of AI at work.
-According to professor Ethan Mollick:
+According to Professor Ethan Mollick:

 “People are streamlining tasks, taking new approaches to coding, and automating time-consuming and tedious parts of their jobs.
 But the inventors aren’t telling their companies about their discoveries.
 Employees have reasons to keep quiet about their A.I. use.
 Mostly they want to stay out of trouble.”